Originally published June 2017

 We had a great time at all of the playgrounds listed and are glad to have found some new ones to add to the mix.
-So lather on that sunscreen, prep your ice waters, and load up the kiddos to explore these unique Collin County playgrounds!
+So, lather on that sunscreen, prep your ice waters, and load up the kiddos to explore these unique Collin County playgrounds!

 Kid Review: So cool!
 When can we go back?

 Mom Review: This entire playground is in the shape of a rocket ship!
 Not only do your mini-astronauts have a blast playing on the equipment, but their imaginations soar as they fly off into space.
-There are some kid-friendly hiking and biking trails around the park as well.
+There are some kid-friendly hiking and biking trails around the park, as well.
 Bring your bug spray!

 Kid Review: We really liked exploring the trails and pretending to blast off from the control center.

 Mom Review: Watch your mateys light up with glee at this unique playground!
 It was built by the community and designed to look like a pirate ship.
 There are climbing obstacles for the big kids and a fun tot lot for your little ones.
-With secret hideaways built in all over the structure, this makes for a fun place to play hide-and-seek!
+With secret hideaways all over the structure, this makes for a fun place to play hide-and-seek!

 Kid Review: One of our favorite parks ever!
 The tire swing ladder and secret hiding spots were awesome.